TommyPKeane/systems_integration/README.md

 ## Very Small Aperature Antenna (VSAT) Systems

-VSAT System-Integration is essentially the coordination of modular electronic devices for RF/IF mixing, MODEM devices, and physical/mechanized antenna dishes.
+VSAT System-Integration is essentially the coordination of modular electronic devices for RF/IF mixing, Modulation-Demodulation of signals, and  transmission/reception of energy.

 VSATs are essentially antenna-dishes and components that are "Portable Earth-Stations" for facillitating a satellite link.